?Check the status of the reintroduced EARN IT Act.

-In the ’90s, the NSA under Clinton crafted the Clipper chip.
+In the ’90s, the NSA under Clinton (D) crafted the Clipper chip.
 (Say that ten times fast.)
 The United States was intended to be subject to the MYK-78 chip because the government built in a back door.
 They could eavesdrop in real time to the voice transmissions the chip protected.
-(As it turns out, Matt Blaze discovered serious vulnerabilities allowing a technical attacker to bypass its encryption.)
+(As it turns out, Matt Blaze discovered serious vulnerabilities allowing a technical attacker to bypass its encryption altogether.)

-Uncle Sam had the hubris to conclude that once the chip was embedded in US telecommunications services, everyone could be monitored.
+Uncle Sugar had the naïve hubris to conclude that once the chip was embedded in US telecommunications services, everyone could be monitored.
 Not just unsuspecting citizens, but the evildoers as well.
 Especially the evildoers.
 The Clintonistas argued that because “terrorists would have to use it to communicate with outsiders—banks, suppliers, and contacts—the Government could listen in on those calls.”

 Um… yeah, right.